 NPAPI plugins are disabled permanently as of version 52 of Firefox, which was released in March 2017.

 Support for NPAPI plugins is still available through the Firefox Extended Support Release (ESR) channel.
-This will continue to be the case until the last ESR 52 release, which is scheduled for May 2018.
+This will continue to be the case until the last ESR 52 release from May 2018.

 To switch from the main release channel to the ESR channel, simply download the installer for Firefox 52.9 ESR 32-bit for Windows or Firefox 52.9 ESR for Mac.
 If you are using Windows, make sure to download the Windows version, NOT the Windows 64 version.
 When this installer is run, it will automatically overwrite the existing Firefox installation while preserving the user profile and all settings.

 NPAPI plugins are disabled permanently as of version 45 of Chrome, which was released in September 2015.